 (Google Alert cancelled)

-If you want Google to send our alerts via email, you can configure rules in your email application to automatically redirect all alerts to one or more folders.
+If you want to receive alerts via email, you can configure rules in your email program to send alerts automatically to one or more email folders.
 This helps keep your alerts organized and easier to track and sort through.

-Once you have set up your alerts, you can track information about topics, businesses, competitors, etc., or start creating web content about the latest news in your niche/industry.
+Once your alerts are set up, you can monitor information about keywords, businesses, the competition, etc., or create web content on the latest news and updates in your chosen topic.

-How To Publish News Items From Google Alerts On Your Site
+How To Publish News Items From Google Alerts On Your Website

-You can republish news items directly from Google Alerts on your WordPress your blog as blog posts or as a ‘widgetized’ item on your sidebar.
+You can repost news items directly from Google Alerts on your WordPress your website as blog posts or as a ‘widgetized’ item on your sidebar.

 Let’s take a look at both methods: